 Different types of site backups serve different situations.
 While InMotion offers a full Backup Manager, and cPanel has the capability for full account backups, there are times when a more precision backup solution is in order.
-It’s easy to create backups for MyBB using the tools available in cPanel and MyBB itself.
+It’s easy to create backups for MyBB using cPanel’s file management tools.
 It can be a good idea to make these when transferring just the site, or before experimenting with new plugins.
 Read on for details on how to carry out these backups.

 - Creating Backups for MyBB